MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-date-ranges.md

 ### <a name="closing-date"></a>Closing Date

-When you close a financial year, you can use closing dates to indicate that an entry is a closing entry.
+When you close a fiscal year, you can use closing dates to indicate that an entry is a closing entry.
 A closing date technically is between two dates, for example between December 31 and January 1.

 To specify that a date is a closing date, put C just before the date, such as C123101.
 Use this format in combination with all the date patterns.